Jayanthi-Sharma/DA-III-/README.md

 3. The `swapchar` function is a utility function that swaps the values of two strings using two string parameters.

-4. The `bubbleSort` function performs bubble sort on an integer array (arr) and also swaps the corresponding elements in another integer array (index1).
+4. The `bubbleSort` function performs bubble sort on an integer array `arr` and also swaps the corresponding elements in another integer array `index1`.
 The sorting is done in descending order.

 5. The main function is the entry point of the program.

-6. It prompts the user to enter the number of students (n).
+6. It prompts the user to enter the number of students `n`.

-7. It declares two integer arrays, marks and index1, of size n to store the marks and original indices of the students, respectively.
+7. It declares two integer arrays, `marks` and `index1`, of size n to store the marks and original indices of the students, respectively.

-8. It then asks the user to input the marks for each student and stores them in the marks array.
-It also assigns the original indices to the index1 array.
+8. It then asks the user to input the marks for each student and stores them in the `marks array`.
+It also assigns the original indices to the `index1 array`.

 9. The bubbleSort function is called to sort the marks array in descending order while keeping the corresponding indices in sync.